Disney's Typhoon Lagoon ( 18.5 miles:- 25 minutes)

 Aquatica (21.2 miles:- 26 minutes)

-Aquatica is Seaworld's water park and as you would then expect there is a mix of thrill rides and family fun rides with the addition of enjoying some great wildlife too.
+Aquatica is Seaworld's water park and combines a mix of thrill rides and family fun rides with the addition of enjoying some wildlife too.
 The Loggerhead Lanes is a ride on a lazy river with the added bonus of drifting through an underground world where you can observe tropical fish as you go.

 Universal's Volcano Bay (24.8 miles:- 33 minutes)